 Bringing a Churning Claim to Arbitration

-The arbitration panel will consider different aspects before making a final decision.
+The arbitration panel will consider the following aspects before making a final decision:

 Turnover